 The sidebar contains all the relevant information for adding, and modifying labels.
-The current label sections displays a list of all the classes in your taxonomy for you to label.
-When a created label is selected, its class will be highlighted in this list.
-The all labels sections contains a list of all the created labels.
-The label actions section contains buttons for actions like removing labels, tracking labels in videos etc.
+The Current Label section displays a list of all the classes in your taxonomy for you to label as well as the label actions with actions like removing labels, tracking labels in videos etc. When a created label is selected, its class will be highlighted in this list.

 The top bar contains high level actions like submitting/saving tasks and accepting/reviewing tasks during quality assurance.
 Furthermore, the top bar contains high level information about each task - like:

-The data point name: the file path, or the url of the task (same as the items list entry)
+The data breadcrumbs: The file path, or the url of the task (same as the items list entry)

 The tool bar contains useful tools labeling actions, and tools specific to the label type you are working with.
 Some of the generic functions are:

 Visualization controls: allow you to change the brightness, and contrast of the image as well as the opacity of the labels.

 The tool bar also lets you choose what labeling tool you want to use if you have created your project with the multi label type option.